 - Coverage is based on mileage aggregated from GPS data or on the number of minutes the vehicle is being used as recorded by a tracking device

-- Coverage is based on other vehicle data, including speed, time of day information, riskiness of roads in specific locations, and driving actions, among other advanced metrics
+- Coverage is based on other vehicle data, including speed, time of day information, the riskiness of roads in specific locations, and driving actions, among other advanced metrics

 Benefits of Usage-based Insurance

 Is usage-based insurance the right choice for you?
 The idea behind UBI is that safe drivers can save a lot of money on car insurance.
 However, this isn’t always the case.

 - Drivers are encouraged to drive more responsibly and take fewer unnecessary risks, leading to environmental and social benefits and potentially safer roads